lmorg/murex/docs/commands/out.md

 ### echo

-For compatibility with other shells, `echo` is also supported:
+For compatibility with other shells (and POSIX), `echo` is also supported:

 ```
 » echo Hello, World!